Smart City ideas Challenge

 Smart City Ideas Challenge

-over 5 years agoCLOSED: This brainstormer has concluded.Do you have an idea to make Yarmouth better?
+about 6 years agoCLOSED: This brainstormer has concluded.Do you have an idea to make Yarmouth better?
 The Town is now accepting your ideas.

 Ideas should address local issues that residents face and offer creative and innovative technology solutions to the following concepts: